- Community support

 Direct debits or standing orders can be set up.
 Rent can also be paid by a payment or post office card at a local payment point or post office.
 There is help and support available to residents who genuinely cannot pay bills at this time.

-We are currently not providing any pest treatments.
+We are now providing pest treatments again.

 Playgrounds and outdoor sports facilities

 Playgrounds reopened from 30 July 2020.
 You can read more in our playgrounds reopening news story

 The inclusive playground located next to Pets' Corner, remains closed because it needs repairs due to vandalism.

 Council-owned tennis courts, basketball courts, multi-use games areas and the skate park remain closed while we review what hygiene and social distancing measures are needed to help stop any spread of the virus.

 You can read our coronavirus privacy notice for information on how we will use your data during this pandemic.

 Our Community Safety team continue to carry out patrols around the town and monitoring restrictions working alongside the police.